-Unlike the performances that many of us have witnessed over the years, actually hypnotherapy that is used to treat addictions is a private, one-on-one treatment that establishes a long term influence on the person being treated.
-Although powerful on its own, hypnotherapy is only truly effective when the subject is ready and willing to put their addictions behind them.
+Unlike the performances that many of us have witnessed over the years, actual hypnotherapy that is used to treat addictions is a private, one-on-one treatment that establishes a long-term influence on the person being treated.
+Although powerful on its own, hypnotherapy is only truly effective when the client is ready and willing to put their addictions behind them.

 Hypnotherapy bypasses the conscious mind and speaks directly to the subconscious where the normal barriers no longer exist.
 In traditional treatments that include therapy, the conscious or “critical” mind will often question, doubt or even deny the suggestions made by the therapist.
 In hypnotherapy, all that is bypassed so that the suggestions go directly into the mind without being warped or even denied by the patient.

 How hypnotherapy works for alcohol and drug therapy